Joseph Beuys: The artist as shaman

 "It was thus a strategic stage to use the shaman's character but, subsequently, I gave scientific lectures.
 Also, at times, on one hand, I was a kind of modern scientific analyst, on the other hand, in the actions, I had a synthetic existence as shaman.
 This strategy aimed at creating in people an agitation for instigating questions rather than for conveying a complete and perfect structure.
 It was a kind of psychoanalysis with all the problems of energy and culture."

 Beuys's art was considered both instructive and therapeutic – "His intention was to use these two forms of discourse and styles of knowledge as pedagogues."
 He used shamanistic and psychoanalytic techniques to "manipulate symbols" and affect his audience.

 In his personal life, Beuys had adopted a felt hat, a felt suit, a cane and a vest as his standard look.
 The imagined story of him being rescued by Tartar herdsmen perhaps is an explanation for his adopting materials such as felt and fat.

 Beuys experienced severe depression between 1955 and 1957.
-After recovering, he observed at the time that "his personal crisis" caused him to question everything in life, and he called the incident "a shamanistic initiation."
+After recovering, he observed at the time that his depressive episode caused him to question everything in life, such incident has been characterized as "his shamanistic initiation."
 He saw death not only in its inevitability for people, but also death in the environment, and through his art and his political activism, he became a strong critic of environmental destruction.
-He said at the time, "I don't use shamanism to refer to death, but vice versa – through shamanism, I refer to the fatal character of the times we live in.
-But at the same time I also point out that the fatal character of the present can be overcome in the future."
+He said at the time that he does not "use shamanism to refer to death, but vice versa – through Shamanism, I refer to the fatal character of the times we live in. ...But at the same time I also point out that the fatal character of the present can be overcome in the future."